ru22-14/beauty-boutique/README.md

 Content marketing refers to the strategic planning, creation and distribution of content to reach a pre-defined audience.
 In contrast to classic marketing approaches, content marketing  does not focus on the products, but rather on the potential customers and their concerns.

 Beauty Boutique gives the users the option to subscribe to the Newsletter.
 Newsletter are sent to attract new customers and also keep the existing customers up to date with special offers.
-One disadvantage to this could be that the emailed Newsletter will be seen as spam and not reach the user.
+One disadvantage to this could be that the Newsletter will be seen as spam and not reach the user.

 Social media marketing is also chosen for this project because it's free.
 The link of our Facebook Page is here: <br>
 [Beauty Boutique Facebook Page](https://www.facebook.com/profile.php?id=61552478260348)